JanssenProject/jans/docs/admin/config-guide/smtp-configuration.md

 ### Update SMTP Server Configuration

-To update `SMTP Server`, simply change any information on `/tmp/smtp.json` file and run the following command:
+To update the SMTP server, we can use the `put-config-smtp` operation id. simply change any information on `/tmp/smtp.json`file and run the following
+command:

 In that file, update the value `false` to `true` of the `trust_host` field.